 - removal of the core spray nozzles in the reactor pressure vessel after analyses showing that all safety requirements are met with injection only.
-The advantages are: less non-destructive testing will be required in the future, releasing resources for other safety work; avoiding the risk for costly repairs; and lower doses to the personnel - replacement of equipment in the main circulation pumps to reduce transients on the fuel at loss of external power - prevention of oxy-hydrogen in steam systems - diversified reactor vessel level measurement - new equipment for physical protection - improved fire safety and security systems - strengthening of auxiliary buildings to withstand external hazards. - exchange of moderator tank lid - exchange of moisture separator
+The advantages are: less non-destructive testing will be required in the future, releasing resources for other safety work; avoiding the risk for costly repairs; and lower doses to the personnel - replacement of equipment in the main circulation pumps to reduce transients on the fuel at loss of external power - prevention of oxy-hydrogen in steam systems - diversified reactor vessel level measurement - new equipment for physical protection - improved fire safety and security systems - strengthening of auxiliary buildings to withstand external hazards. - exchange of moderator tank lid

+- exchange of moisture separator

-- exchange of steam separator - a new diversified reactor shutdown system - robustness measure to prevent pipe-break - measures on new I&C in the Emergency Control Room - earthquake measures - diversification of sensors and actuation of RPS - ventilation measures in electrical building to segregate fire compartments - new hook-on devices for the containment for external mobile decay heat cooling units. - Forsmark unit 1 and unit 2 - core grids and other reactor internals have been replaced in units (unit 1 and 2) - replacement of 6 kV switchboards (units 1 and 2). - Forsmark unit 1 - modernization of instrumentation for activity measurement in the off-gas system.
-These modifications comprise detectors as well as electronics. - measures to deal with slowly decreasing voltage in the external grid.
-Relay protection modification to disconnect the external grid if the voltage decreases to less than 85% for 10 second. - improved capacity and physical separation of cooling chains to the condensation pool.
-These cooling chains are now divided in four sub divisions. - partial scram upgraded.
-Modification comprises design as well as conditions for the activation of partial scram. - installation of cyclone filters in the feed water system inside the containment.
-The purpose of these filters is to collect debris that could cause fuel damage. - redesign of the sequence for control rod screw activation in order to fulfil requirements on diversity. - replacement of the power range monitoring system.
-The new system contains protection against power oscillations. - improved fire protection of safety functions by additional spray nozzles in culverts containing power and I&C cables. - new high voltage switchgear for connection of unit 1 to the 400kV grid. - alteration of the reactor's auxiliary cooling circuits, separation of power supplies and increase in Capacity - new low pressure turbines (2005).
+- exchange of steam separator

+- a new diversified reactor shutdown system

+- robustness measure to prevent pipe-break

+- measures on new I&C in the Emergency Control Room

+- earthquake measures

+- diversification of sensors and actuation of RPS

+- ventilation measures in electrical building to segregate fire compartments

+- new hook-on devices for the containment for external mobile decay heat cooling units.

+Forsmark unit 1 and unit 2

+- core grids and other reactor internals have been replaced in units (unit 1 and 2) - replacement of 6 kV switchboards (units 1 and 2).

+- Independent water supply to the spent fuel pool - Forward pumping of high pressure drainage - Upgrade of alarm signal system (non-safety system) - Change of production platform for control systems (non-safety system) - Installation of protection device regarding degraded voltage conditions at the EDG busbars - Improvement of the RPS regarding trip conditions - Modernization of instrumentation for activity measurement in the off-gas system.
+These modifications comprise detectors as well as electronics. - Measures to deal with slowly decreasing voltage in the external grid.
+Relay protection modification to disconnect the external grid if the voltage decreases to less than 85% for 10 second. - Improved capacity and physical separation of cooling chains to the condensation pool.
+These cooling chains are now divided in four sub divisions. - Partial scram upgraded.
+Modification comprises design as well as conditions for the activation of partial scram. - Installation of cyclone filters in the feed water system inside the containment.
+The purpose of these filters is to collect debris that could cause fuel damage. - Redesign of the sequence for control rod screw activation in order to fulfil requirements on diversity. - Replacement of the power range monitoring system.
+The new system contains protection against power oscillations. - Improved fire protection of safety functions by additional spray nozzles in culverts containing power and i&c cables - New high voltage switchgear for connection of unit 1 to the 400kv grid. - Alteration of the reactor's auxiliary cooling circuits, separation of power supplies and increase in capacity - New low pressure turbines.